-Masa Gumiro plans to use his graduate education from Saint Mary's to bring Zimbabwe into the 21st century
+Masa Gumiro is using his graduate education from Saint Mary's to bring Zimbabwe into the 21st century

 The Core Values of Saint Mary’s College are a set of four principles that guide the College’s everyday practices.
 The first two principles, learning and community, describe the College’s commitment to education and lifelong learning, and creating an environment where individuals feel respected and empowered.
 One of the goals of a Saint Mary’s graduate education is to take the skills and knowledge gained in coursework and apply those abilities to lead change and transform people’s lives.
 One student from the Data Science master’s program embodies those two values, and began using his education to help those around the world before even finishing his degree.

 Masa Gumiro left his home country of Zimbabwe at the age of 18.
 He was awarded a scholarship in an exchange program at Jacksonville State University in Alabama, where he studied computer science and mathematics.
 After graduating with his bachelor’s degree, Gumiro began his career in technology as a software engineer.
 He now works as a senior business intelligence consultant for the U.S. Army, and lives in Texas with his wife and two children.